src-d/guide/engineering/documentation.md

 There is no reason for your document to make assumptions on the reader's identity.

 Avoid sexist connotations.
-For instance, "mom-proof" implies mothers are not technical.
+For instance, "mom-proof" implies women are not technical.
 Tell that to Grace Hopper.
 You can read more about sexist language and how to avoid it [here](https://www.hamilton.edu/academics/centers/writing/writing-resources/avoiding-sexist-language).